A passion for yachting and travel drew me to sign up to the Cadetship

 “Before heading to UKSA I had finished my A-Levels and was travelling around Australia.
 In 2014, I joined the Cadetship with funding from Trinity House and completed my Yachtmaster Offshore, alongside other qualifications, and eagerly headed to Antibes to try and find a job.
 Arriving with a suitcase full of summer clothes expecting to start the endless summer, I was very soon offered a job on MY Queen of Sheba based in Sweden and was then doing wash downs in my oilies!
 However, I wouldn’t have it any other way!
 I had an amazing crew and a really great unforgettable summer in Sweden.

-I was lucky that I had a great group of people on my courses who are still friends that I meet up with in the industry (if we are lucky enough to be in the same places!).
-We all started together and can see how we have grown and share the experiences we have now.
+I was lucky that I had a great group of people on my courses who are still friends that I meet up within the industry (if we are lucky enough to be in the same places!).
+We all started together and can see how we have grown and shared the experiences we have now.

 Having worked on several boats and visited many different countries the highlight of my career to date is getting the opportunity to visit the Andaman Islands.
 I was really lucky to be aboard a yacht that cruised there and have never seen such deserted picturesque beaches and crystal-clear water.